EAlmazanG/sensentiment-analysis-reviews/README.md

 │   └── processed/          # Cleaned and processed data
 │
 ├── notebooks/
-│   └── scraping.ipynb              # Notebook for scrap the data
+│   ├── scraping.ipynb              # Notebook for scrap the data
-│   └── data_cleaning.ipynb         # Notebook for initial data exploration and cleaning
+│   ├── data_cleaning.ipynb         # Notebook for initial data exploration and cleaning
+│   ├── app_dev.ipynb               #
+│   ├── generate_big_sample.ipynb   #
 │   └── sentiment_analysis.ipynb    # Notebook for training and testing the ML model
 │
 ├── src/
 │   ├── scraper.py          # Script for scrap the data with selenium
 │   ├── cleaning.py         # Script for cleaning the data with pandas
-│   ├── ml_processing.py    # Script with functions to do the sentiment analysis and word processing │   ├── ai_insights.py      # Script with functions to extract the insights using GPT │   ├── plots.py            # Script with plot functions for sentiment analysis
+│   ├── ml_processing.py    # Script with functions to do the sentiment analysis and word processing │   ├── llm_insights.py     # Script with functions to extract the insights using GPT │   ├── plots.py            # Script with plot functions for sentiment analysis
 │   └── sentiment.py        # Script for sentiment analysis and extraction of insights
 │
 ├── app/
-│   ├── app.py                 # Script with functions to extract the insights using GPT
+│   ├── app.py              #
-│   ├── .py                 # Script with plot functions for sentiment analysis │   └── .py                 # Script for sentiment analysis and extraction of insights │
+│   ├── header.py           #
+│   ├── tab_1.py            #
+│   └── tab_3.py            #
+│
 ├── requirements.txt        # Dependencies (pandas, scikit-learn, scrapy, etc.)
 ├── environment.yml         # Conda environment configuration